-Marbling is an ancient art, historically associated with book making.
+Marbling is a fun and relaxing printmaking method, a rewarding process that yields unique and mesmerizing compositions.
+It’s an ancient art, historically associated with bookmaking.
 The practice involves suspending pigment on the surface of a medium called a marbling size and then transferring the paint onto paper or fabric.
-The result is a colorful, wavy pattern that resembles the grain of marble and other stones such as jasper or malachite.
-Each print is a monotype, meaning no two marbled patterns are alike.
-A rewarding process that yields unique and mesmerizing compositions, marbling is a fun and relaxing printmaking method.
-Dip your toe into the world of marbling and browse our selection of the best marbling kits, below.
+The result is a colorful, wavy pattern that resembles the natural grain of marble and other stones such as jasper or malachite.
+Part of the attraction is that each print is a monotype, utterly singular and impossible to duplicate.
+Dip your toe into the world of marbling and browse our selection of the best marbling kits below.

 1. The Best Crafts Marbling Art Kit

-This 33-piece marbling kit has everything you need and then some to start on your marbling journey.
-Great for the beginner, it includes not only eight colors of ink but also a comb, brush, paper, dropper, rope, and instruction booklet to guide you.
-The materials are simple and easy to use on paper and fabric alike, and the tools can be used long after the ink has been replaced.
+This 30-piece marbling kit has everything you need and then some to start on your marbling journey.
+Great for the beginner, it includes not only six colors of ink but also a comb, tray, paper, stylus, and instruction booklet to guide you in making five small marbled sheets.
+The materials are simple and easy to use on paper and fabric alike, and the tools can be used long after the ink and paper have been replaced.

 2. Jar Melo Marbling Paint Kit